 Integrating contactless credit and debit payment with Transit

-…we can surface this information in the Transit app and link riders directly to Apple Wallet and Google Wallet so they can pay their fare.
+If your system supports open loop payments in which the bank card serves as the rider’s fare media, then we can surface this information in the Transit app and link riders directly to Apple Wallet and Google Wallet so they can pay their fare.

 But first: what about that “Fare info” button?